Home > ACADEMIC > Information Technology

 abound with ever evolving landscapes.

-- A number of exciting projects are underway for 2019.
+- A number of exciting projects are underway.

 - We are looking to further the use of mobile devices for flipped learning across various IP.
-The school will broaden the use of Broadcast TV in 2019, and looks forward to using wireless infrastructure for networking and access such as Apple TV, ScreenBeam usage, .
+The school will broaden the use of Broadcast TV , and looks forward to using wireless infrastructure for networking and access such as Apple TV, ScreenBeam usage, .

 - Cyberwellness will underpin all usage and for all students, which may include collaboration with outside vendors to ensure continuous vigilance online.